 - Any other products which contain any amount of tobacco or nicotine

-All individuals that have been offered a position within the Saint Luke’s Schools of Diagnostic Medical Sonography, Echocardiography or Radiologic Technology must comply with this policy.
+All individuals that have been offered a position within Saint Luke’s Schools of Diagnostic Medical Sonography, Echocardiography, or Radiologic Technology must comply with this policy.

 All accepted students will be tested for nicotine during their post-offer, pre-program physical screening process.
 Offers of positions to prospective students of any program who test positive for nicotine will be rescinded.
 A positive test for nicotine due to the applicant’s use of nicotine replacement therapy will also result in the applicant’s offer being rescinded.

 Students are also prohibited from using any tobacco products once they have entered any education program.
 Any student who uses tobacco is in violation of this policy and will face disciplinary action up to and including termination from the program.
 If a student is directly observed using tobacco products, they will be required to complete a nicotine test with the Employee Health Department.
 In the event this test is positive, they will face disciplinary action up to and including termination from the program.

 Any student who gains employment with Saint Luke’s Health System during or after their educational program must retest for nicotine during their Employee Health pre-employment physical.
 If this results in a positive test, the offer of employment will be rescinded.

 There are no exceptions to any segment of this policy.